The Art of Charlie Chan Hock Chye: International release

 The book was published by American publisher Pantheon Books in March 2016 and released internationally.
 The book had appeared on international bestseller lists compiled by Amazon.com and The New York Times.
 Besides winning the Singapore Literature Prize in 2016, it also won the Book of the Year accolade at the Singapore Book Awards in 2016.
 It was also awarded the Pingprisen for Best International Comic in 2017.

-In 21 July 2017, Sonny Liew, the author of the book, won three Eisner Awards for Best Writer/Artist, Best Publication Design and Best U.S. Edition of International Material—Asia in the 29th annual Will Eisner Comic Industry Awards held at San Diego Comic-Con.
+On 21 July 2017, Sonny Liew, the author of the book, won three Eisner Awards for Best Writer/Artist, Best Publication Design and Best U.S. Edition of International Material—Asia in the 29th annual Will Eisner Comic Industry Awards held at San Diego Comic-Con.
 He was also nominated for three other Eisner Awards for Best Letterer, Best Colorist, and Best Graphic Album—New.